mroavi/JunctionTrees.jl/docs/src/background.md

 Triangulation of an undirected graph is carried out by connecting two non-adjacent nodes in every cycle of length greater than three.
 The figure below shows a triangulated graph of the moral graph in the figure above.
+The arrow points to the edge introduced after the transformation.
 Note that, in general, there is more than one way of triangulating a given undirected graph.
-An optimal triangulation is one that minimizes the sum of the state space sizes of the *maximal cliques*[^1] (denoted with colored boundaries in the figure below.
+An optimal triangulation is one that minimizes the sum of the state space sizes of the *maximal cliques*[^1] (denoted with colored boundaries in the figure below).
 This problem is NP-complete [^arnborg1987complexity].

 ```@eval
 using TikzPictures